statoscope/statoscope/packages/webpack-ui/README.md

 ## Support

-If you are an engineer or a company that is interested in Statoscope improvements, you could support Statoscope by financial contribution at [OpenCollective](https://opencollective.com/statoscope).
+If you are an engineer or a company that is interested in Statoscope improvements, you could support Statoscope by financial contribution at [OpenCollective](https://opencollective.com/statoscope/contribute) or [GitHub Sponsors](https://github.com/sponsors/statoscope).